midchildan/dotfiles/nix/home/README.md

 ## Overview

 [Home Manager][home] is used to manage per-user packages and daemons.
-It's also used as a means to generate configuration files from high level definitions when the convenience of doing so outweighs the benefits of using static dotfiles.
+It's also used to generate configuration files for some software, but this dotfiles mostly stick to [hand-written configuration files][files] and relies on the Nix-agnostic [setup.sh][setup] for deployment where it makes sense.

-This document focuses on aspects that are unique to this dotfiles.
+This document focuses on aspects of Home Manager configuration that are unique to this dotfiles.
 Detailed usage instructions for Home Manager itself can be found in the [official manual][home-docs].

 ## Relationship with NixOS / nix-darwin